matthewyingtao/portfolio-tokyo/src/pages/blog/post/obsess-over-details.md

 >
 > ― David Hume⁠, Essays Moral, Political, Literary⁠ 1777 (⁠Essay I: “Of The Delicacy Of Taste And Passion”)

+This lack of attention to detail is not limited to art or writing, it also shows up in real-world products, as we see with Figma Sites.

 ## Figma Sites is the result of a lack of care

 We can see the effects of this in the recent launch of [Figma Sites](https://www.figma.com/sites/).
 Kevin Powell’s video, “[Figma Sites Is Worse Than You Might Have Thought](https://www.youtube.com/watch?v=ZsFIvULxkHI)” covers the flaws in the product.
 These sites are somewhat nonsense from a code standpoint, with a lack of structure, misuse of `<divs>` as buttons, and no heading tags.
 What does this mean to a non-programmer?
 For one, it means that the website will likely be penalised on Google’s search ranking for not being easily read.
 It also means that anyone who uses a screen reader (i.e. the blind or visually impaired) might struggle to navigate and read the content.